knappa/steadycellphenotype/README.md

 There is still plenty to do here.

 partial TODO list:
-* macauly integration
-* quickstart
 * documentation
 * docker stuff
+* about the authors needs some details
+* maybe remove my email address and use github issue page for communications?

 ## Current operation